Lottery Tips

 When considering participating in these lottery games, it's essential to know the cost of tickets and where to buy them.

-Cost of Mega Millions Tickets
+Mega Millions Tickets Costs

 Mega Millions tickets cost $5 per play including the built-in multiplier.